uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/funding-your-training.md

     - Isle of Man
 ---

+## Tuition fee and maintenance loans

+You can apply for a tuition fee loan of up to £9,250 to cover your teacher training, so you don't need to pay course fees upfront.
+You can also apply for a maintenance loan of up to £12,382 to help with living costs.

+You can still apply for a tuition fee and/or a maintenance loan if you already have a student loan, and regardless of whether you get a bursary or scholarship.

+You will only have to make loan repayments once you're earning.
+Your repayments will not increase if you already have a student loan and take an additional loan for teacher training.

+$student-finance-calculator$

 ## Bursaries and scholarships

-Bursaries and scholarships are tax-free amounts of money to train in certain subjects.
+You may be eligible for a bursary or scholarship when training to teach.
+These are tax-free amounts of money you receive to train in certain subjects.
 You don’t need to pay them back.

-You’ll need a first, 2:1, 2:2 degree or a PhD or Master's to be eligible for a bursary.
+You’ll need a first, 2:1, 2:2 degree or a PhD or Master's to be eligible for a bursary, as well as meeting the bursary scheme's individual terms and conditions.

 For a scholarship, each professional scholarship body sets its own criteria.

-You could get a bursary of up to £24,000 or apply for a scholarship of up to £26,000.
+These bodies include the Royal Society of Chemistry (chemistry), BCS The Chartered Institute for IT (computing), Mathematics Teacher Training Scholarship (maths) and the Institute of Physics (physics).

 ### Check which subjects have bursaries and scholarships

 Bursaries and scholarships are only available for the subjects listed below.
+You cannot receive both a bursary and a scholarship.

 | Subject       | Bursary  | Scholarship      |
 | ------------- | -------: | ---------------: |